 An "A" player knows all the skills extremely well but cannot always execute the super-high level plays extremely effectively all the time.
 They can run combination plays in a basic way if passes are good that include slides, tandems, x's, crosses, and back-row hitting.

 A "AA" player is Nearly Olympic or at least able to dig an Olympic Player's attack or able to once in a while put a ball down as a hitter against an Olympic Team.
 Realistically, no one can ever put a ball down against an Olympic defense, but an adult AA team would be able to beat a college Division I team of their same sex at least some of the time.

 Members of our OpenSports group receive notices via their native phone app.
 The notifications go out to members with the targeted skill levels for the event.
 We also announce via social media like our Facebook group, Facebook page, Instagram, and Twitter.

-We typically announce events 1 week plus 1 hour prior to play.
+We typically announce events 1 week hour prior to play.
 We used to announce them further in advance but they'd fill and players would wait weeks for an opportunity to play.
 It seems one week prior is fair amount of notice that gives all a chance at attending.